KunkelAlexander/rustiNESs/README.md

 ### Day 4: 21.02.2026
 - Switch from function pointers in lookup table to match statement with enum to avoid compiler warnings (and I personally also really dislike function pointers from C, I am sure this will also make debugging easier)
 - Work on making Harte's test suite pass with help from [Nesdev](https://www.nesdev.org/wiki/Instruction_reference) and ChatGPT
-    - It feel really good to see 10,000's of test cases passing :)
+    - It feel really good to see tens of thousands of test cases passing :)
-- Learn more about debugging Rust
 - All Harte tests for legal operations pass now.
 I am very happy I chose to test my implementation because I did find a few bugs that would have been annoying to find otherwise.
+- Update web interface to except byte code and to correctly load programs - it can now be used to test the emulator.
+Next up is Javid9x' second video.

 ## Goals